awsdocs/amazon-eks-user-guide/doc_source/load-balancing.md

 ## Load balancer – Instance targets<a name="load-balancer-instance"></a>

-Instance targets are created by the Kubernetes service controller\.
+NLB or CLBs with instance targets are created by the Kubernetes in\-tree load balancing controller\.
+The in\-tree controller is included with Kubernetes, so you don't need to deploy it to your cluster\.
 You can use NLB instance targets with pods deployed to nodes, but not to Fargate\.
 To load balance network traffic across pods deployed to Fargate, you must use [IP targets](#load-balancer-ip)\.
 By default, external \(public\) Classic Load Balancers are created when you deploy a Kubernetes service of type `LoadBalancer`\.
 To deploy a Network Load Balancer instead, apply the following annotation to your service:

 ```
 service.beta.kubernetes.io/aws-load-balancer-type: nlb